ARHS reports 5 COVID deaths; cases rise by 670

-Albemarle Regional Health Services reported five more deaths from COVID-19 in its eight-county health district this week, including a Pasquotank County resident who was over 65.
+Albemarle Regional Health Services reported five more deaths from COVID-19 in its eight-county health district last week, including a Pasquotank County resident who was over 65.

-New COVID-19 cases in ARHS’ health district climbed by 670 this week with the same three counties — Pasquotank, Currituck and Chowan — continuing to account for more than 60% of the new infections.
+New COVID-19 cases in ARHS’ health district climbed by 670 with the same three counties — Pasquotank, Currituck and Chowan — continuing to account for more than 60% of the new infections.

 The overwhelming majority of those getting sick — 90.63% since May 1 — continued to be those who aren’t fully vaccinated.
 However, between Sept.
 4 and Sept.
 10, about 97% of those getting sick weren’t fully vaccinated, ARHS Director Battle Betts said Friday.